Andie1991/datapretoria2020/hands-on/03-FirstManagedJob.md

 We calculated: 20
 ```

 Excellent!
 We ran our sophisticated scientific job on a Condor pool!
+We've only
-We've only run one job though.
+run one job though.
 Can we run more?

 ## Doing a parameter sweep
 If you only ever had to run a single job, you probably wouldn't need Condor.
-But we would like to have our program calculate a whole set of values for different inputs.
+But we would like to have our program calculate a whole set of values for
+different inputs.
 How can we do that?
-Let's change our `submit` file to look like this:
+Let's change our `submit` file to look
+like this:

 ```
-Universe   = vanilla
-Executable = simple
+Executable = simple.sh
-+ProjectName = "ConnectTrain"
 Arguments  = 4 10
 Log        = simple.$(Process).log
 Output     = simple.$(Process).out
 Error      = simple.$(Process).error
-requirements = (HAS_MODULES =?= true) && (OSGVO_OS_STRING == "RHEL 6") && (OpSys == "LINUX")
-should_transfer_files   = YES
-when_to_transfer_output = ON_EXIT
-Queue
+Queue 1

 Arguments = 4 11
-Queue
+Queue 1

 Arguments = 4 12
-Queue
+Queue 1
 ```

 There are two important differences to notice here.
-First, the Log, Output and Error lines have the `$(Process)` macro in them.
-This means that the output and error files will be named according to the process number of the job.
-You'll see what this looks like in a moment.
-Second, we told Condor to run the same job an extra two times by adding extra `Arguments` and `Queue` statements.
-We are doing a parameter sweep on the values 10, 11, and 12.
-Let's see what happens:
+First, the Log, Output and
+Error lines have the `$(Process)` macro in them.
+This means that the output and
+error files will be named according to the process number of the job.
+You'll
+see what this looks like in a moment.
+Second, we told Condor to run the same
+job an extra two times by adding extra `Arguments` and `Queue` statements.
+We
+are doing a parameter sweep on the values 10, 11, and 12.
+Let's see what
+happens:

 ```
 $ condor_submit submit